Tokyo Tower: Complete Guide to Japan’s Iconic Landmark

 309448_tango3-1

-Located near Tokyo Tower, Terrace Dining TANGO is a stylish restaurant offering a variety of dishes with a focus on Italian cuisine.
-The terrace seating provides a close-up view of Tokyo Tower, and at night, you can enjoy your meal while watching the illuminated tower.
-It’s an ideal spot for both lunch and dinner.
+This stylish restaurant near Tokyo Tower offers a diverse menu centered on Italian cuisine.
+The terrace seating provides close-up views of Tokyo Tower, and at night, diners can enjoy their meal while gazing at the illuminated tower.
+It is an ideal spot for both lunch and dinner.

 ■ RED° TOKYO TOWER